-It was retrospectively studied all specimens obtained by the Department of Ophthalmology of Hospital de Braga, which were evaluated by the same venue Department of Pathology.
+We studied retrospectively all specimens obtained by the Department of Ophthalmology of Hospital de Braga, which were evaluated by the same venue Department of Pathology.
 There was no specimen analysed outside this institution.
 All specimens were obtained in surgeries exclusively performed by ophthalmologists.

 The number of specimens analysed through 13 years must be divided in 3 periods.
-From 2002 to 2010, the average number of specimens was 7,5/year, according to the level of differentiation, smaller number of physicians and target population.
-Between 2011 and 2013, specimens significantly increased to an average 22/year, as National Health Policies endorsed programs to reduce surgery waiting list.
+From 2002 to 2010, the average number of specimens was 8 per year, according to the level of differentiation, smaller number of physicians and target population.
+Between 2011 and 2013, specimens significantly increased to 38 per year, as National Health Policies endorsed programs to reduce surgery waiting list.
 The number of assistants of all kind of ophthalmic subspecialties increased and the department was also selected for residency programs.
-Since 2014, a higher number of specimens – average of 37/year – has been analysed.
-(NOTA – os 3 períodos de análise na minha opinião deveriam ser 2002-2010/2011-2013/2014 em diante, porque em 2010 o número de amostras analisadas é semelhante aos anos anteriores e só de facto há um aumento significativo entre 2011 e 2013, sendo que 2014 em diante parece haver uma ligeira diminuição mantendo-se constante)
+Since 2014 to June 2015, a higher number of specimens – average of 4 specimens per month / overall average of 48 per year – has been analysed.

 Specimens from the eyelid were the most frequent.
 This is significantly different from the only study found reporting a largest number of ophthalmic specimens.
 In Spraul’s study, cornea was the most common topographic area (39,3%); eyelid was only the fifth (8,0%) [1].
 In this study, no characterization was made on location (for example, superior or inferior eyelid).
 Malignant epithelial tumours were the most common diagnosis, accounting for 36,17% cases, different from 17,0% on Spraul’s.
-Basal cell carcinoma was the most common subtype, with 88,24% of cases; in literature, we found this to range from 33,3% to 86% [2-10].
-Mean age for malignant epithelial tumours (74,6 year-old) was different from other publications.8,9 [8-9].
+Basal cell carcinoma was the most common subtype, with 88,24% of cases; in remaining literature, we found this to range from 14,3% to 86% [2-9].
+Mean age for malignant epithelial tumours (74,6 year-old) was different from other publications [7-8].
 Melanocytic tumours (21,99%) and benign epithelial lesions (21,28%) were the second and the third commonest diagnosis.
-In Deprez and Obata’ studies, melanocytic and benign epithelial lesions were all considered as “benign tumours”, and accounted for 84% and 73% of specimens, and “malignant tumours” were responsible for 16% and 27% respectively [3-4].
+In Deprez study, melanocytic and benign epithelial lesions were all considered as “benign tumours”, and accounted for 84% of specimens, and “malignant tumours” were responsible for 16% [3].

 Conjunctiva was the second most frequent topography (26,7%).
 As eyelid, it is significantly different from Spraul’s study (7,7%) [1].
 In this study, melanocytic tumours were the most common, accounting for 36,23% of cases, followed by miscellaneous tumours (14,49%), inflammation (11,59%) and malignant epithelial lesions (10,14%).
-These results are different from some previous important reports: in some, inflammatory, acquired epithelial and degenerative lesions were the most common [11].
-In contrast, our results were similar to others, like Toshida et al. [12].
-Compound nevi were the commonest conjunctival nevi subtype in Alkatan study, such as in this [13].
-Shield, a world reference in conjunctiva, claims that squamous cell carcinoma is one of the most frequent non-melanocytic neoplastic lesions, which have an important incidence in our study [14].
-Also, his results on conjunctiva lesions from children were also similar to our study [15].
-In 1/4 of cases, the pathological diagnoses were different from the clinical diagnosis, making legitimate to recommend a systematic pathological analysis [16].
+These results are different from some previous important reports: in some, inflammatory, acquired epithelial and degenerative lesions were the most common [10].
+Compound nevi were the commonest conjunctival nevi subtype in Alkatan study, such as in this [11].
+Shield, a world reference in conjunctiva, claims that squamous cell carcinoma is one of the most frequent non-melanocytic neoplastic lesions, which have an important incidence in our study [12].
+Also, his results on conjunctiva lesions from children were also similar to our study [13].
+In 1/4 of cases, the pathological diagnoses were different from the clinical diagnosis, making legitimate to recommend a systematic pathological analysis [14].